BReduardokramer/isohunt-grab/README.md

 Optionally, if you know what you're doing, you may want to use wgetpod.patch.

+### ImportError: No module named seesaw

+If you're sure that you followed the steps to install `seesaw`, permissions on your module directory may be set incorrectly.
+Try the following:

+    chmod o+rX -R /usr/local/lib/python2.7/dist-packages

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
 We can be found at irc.efnet.org #isoprey.